PO Box 316

 Matanivusi is an ideal getaway with many nature-based activities as well as some of the best surf in Fiji—just across the lagoon from the resort.
 With the resort’s commitment to sustainability, we’ll be riding these breaks for generations to come.

 Matanivusi is pending recertification from a site visit in March 2020.
+Due to COVID-19 complications, the evaluation review process has been delayed and we will keep this page updated asap.

 Sustainable ManagementSection Performance - 92%